LeoYsd/LeoYsd/README.md

 - 👋 Hi, I’m @LeoYsd
-- 👀 I’m interested in blockchain, AI, Bot.
+- 👀 A blockchain developer.
-- 🌱 I’m currently learning coding
+- 🌱 Skilled in solidity & Hyperledger
-- 💞️ I’m looking to collaborate on creation of a cryptocurrency
+- 💞️ I’m looking to revolutionalize the way industries operate through blockchain technology
-- 📫 How to reach me on Discord @LeoYsd
+- 📫 How to reach me on telegram @Leo_side

 <!---
 LeoYsd/LeoYsd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.